sidsurrexion/comprehend_medical_poc/process_flow.md

-2. Once the patient files are retrieved from AWS S3 each file is then processed for Object Character Recognition (OCR).
+2. Once the patient files are retrieved from AWS S3 each file is then processed for Optical Character Recognition (OCR).
 We use Google's Cloud Vision API to perform OCR but it requires the input files to be in 'JPEG' format.
 So an initial file formatting is required to get the corresponding OCR text for the file.